JuliaSeismo/SeisBase.jl/docs/src/Intro/getting_help.md

 # Getting Help
-In addition to the Juypter notebooks and :ref:`online tutorial guide<tutorial>`, other sources of help are available:
+In addition to the Juypter notebooks and [online tutorial guide](../../../tutorial/), other sources of help are available:

 * [Examples](@ref)